I said that someday I would write about my village; well, these are the chronicles of my village.

 He was well within the zone where technically, a priest could be called to offer you the rites of the dying; but for obvious technicalities, a Priest could not be summoned.

 After a while, due to what I suspect to have been overfeeding and obviously amarios, he took a long and luxurious crap in his pants.
-In front of ‘ageni a nairofi’ no less.
-The feared and fabled guests of Nairobi.
+In front of the feared and fabled guests from Nairobi.
 By his own estimation, there was an incredible amount of it.
 It stunk up the tent so bad that some of the guests threw up and it was decided that moving him would be disastrous since there were copious amounts of loose and watery fecal matter everywhere.

 So they decided to move the tent and seats instead.